idkman2021/Rimworld-TestsPersonalMods/README.md

 Mod | Description
 ------------ | -------------
 **fix factions not showing in create world menu** | A patch operation that automatically fixes most modded factions not appearing in world creation menu by adding maxConfigurableAtWorldCreation to their factiondef.
 **HAR thoughtSettings Remover** | A patch operation that automatically removes all thoughtSettings from all HAR races loaded before it.
-Useful if you want to make HAR races closer to humans and less OP.
+Useful if you want to make HAR races closer to humans and less OP and might also improve performance.
 **HAR Research Restrictions Remover** | A patch operation that automatically removes all research restrictions from all HAR races loaded before it.
 Useful if you have mods like Random Research.
 **BG - Uniform** | Replaces core rimworld background with uniform rimworld UI color.
+**TQuality** | Quality now affects all stats, including cooldown and most miscellaneous stats.
+Awful items are now worse and legendary - better.
+Other qualities have only slightly stronger scaling and remain close to vanilla.
+This mod affects armor, weapons and tools, shield belts.

+### Other fixes:
-**nerubians fix** | A patch operation that automatically fixes a bug in https://steamcommunity.com/workshop/filedetails/?id=2148383162 where you can't equip some vanilla weapons with any races other than nerubians.
+**nerubians fix** - A patch operation that automatically fixes a bug in https://steamcommunity.com/workshop/filedetails/?id=2148383162 where you can't equip some vanilla weapons with any races other than nerubians.
 Also removes all weapon restrictions from them because they didn't make sense